android/architecture-components-samples/README.md

   how to use Navigation (alpha) to perform navigation and deep linking in Kotlin.

 * **[WorkManagerSample](https://github.com/googlesamples/android-architecture-components/tree/master/WorkManagerSample)** - Shows
-  how to use WorkManager (alpha) to do background work, in Java.
+  how to use WorkManager (alpha) to do background work, in Kotlin.

 ### Other Architecture Components Samples